 > Listing of Courage to Lead program alumni

-Retreats are held in Santa Barbara at the beautiful La Casa de Maria Retreat Center.
-Amidst towering ancient oaks with views of the mountains beyond and just minutes from tranquil beaches, La Casa de Maria provides the perfect setting to help Courage to Lead participants begin to hear our inner voice.
+Retreats are normally held on the beautiful Montecito campus of Pacifica Graduate Institute, just south of Santa Barbara.
+This tranquil location, with views of the Pacific Ocean and local mountains, provides a perfect setting to help Courage to Lead participants begin to hear our inner voice.
 The practice of reflection, journaling, and deep listening are part of the fabric of our approach.
 Working in such a space, participants are able to focus on what they need to renew personal identity, professional integrity, and vocational vitality.